int

 South Carolina

-In South Carolina, gambling is available only on two ferries going to neutral waters.
-No information about the theoretical returns of their games is available.
+In South Carolina, gambling is permitted only on two ferries that sail to neutral waters.
+No information is available about the theoretical returns of their games.

 Conclusion